StandardCyborg/mirror-clip/README.md

 - We recommend multijet fusion, SLA, or SLS.

 ## The Mirror
-We built this clip to work with this mirror from Edmunds optics: [25.4 x 35.4mm, 4-6λ Mirror](https://www.edmundoptics.com/p/254-x-354mm-4-6lambda-mirror/26617/).
+We built these clips to work with this mirror from Edmunds optics: [25.4 x 35.4mm, 4-6λ Mirror](https://www.edmundoptics.com/p/254-x-354mm-4-6lambda-mirror/26617/).
 The mirror is rated to a certain flatness and has a First Surface Mirror (FSM) on one side.
 A First Surface Mirror is desirable to prevent refraction through the 3mm glass.
 The mirror comes with a blue film on the FSM you will need to remove.
 FSMs can scratch, so treat it with respect!

 ## Use
 - The slot is just thick enough to slide the mirror in and hold it without additional friction.